 The circus as entertainment is centuries old, and circus acts continue to enthral audiences around the world.

-The circus as entertainment is centuries old, and circus acts continue to enthral audiences around the world.
+Background: The circus as entertainment is centuries old, and circus acts continue to enthral audiences around the world.
 In West Berlin recently, the whole range of traditional circus acts was demonstrated in a 'Man-Animal Sensation'.
 And when the atmosphere became tense with danger and excitement, the emotional load on the audience was lightened by one of the greatest personalities of modern circus, oleg Popov.

 SYNOPSIS: Popov the clown of the Moscow Circus has become known and loved wherever a circus has performed...
 Trained elephants with the Italian Rosetties.